communitystack/www.communitystack.com/src/content/communities/zegist.md

 category: Lifestyle
 title: Zegist.com
 description: |-
-  Get paid for sharing stories that matter to you on zegist.com.
-Make new friends, discuss
+  Share stories that matter to you on zegist.com.
+Make new friends, discuss your opinions
-    your opinions openly or anonymously and enjoy conversations.
+    openly or anonymously and enjoy conversations.
 Now with relationships, news, health, faith and funny gist.
-userCount: 6562
+userCount: 6592
 icon: zegist.png
 activity: medium
 language: en